BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

+# Intro

+This keymap is for the Kyria split, column-staggered keyboard designed by Thomas Baart of https://www.splitkb.com.
+I use mine primarily on a Mac, so it's very much optimized for that, and use a lot of VS Code and Chrome in my work as a data scientist, so you'll see a lot of that in here as well.

 # Notes

-The Kyria is a split, column-staggered keyboard designed by Thomas Baart of https://www.splitkb.com.
 I use the Colemak keymap as my base: https://colemak.com.
 I chose to put most of my modifiers in the home row ("home-row modifiers").
 The specific HRM configurations I used were heavily influenced by this article: